LaunchCoderGirlSTL/Data-Science-Assignments/course_material/week_01/week1_assignments.md

             - Does it fail?

-        - What if I combine the concept cell above with this cell?
+        - What if I combine the concept in the cell above with this cell?

 ### Optional Videos: